Jeannie Seely: 2010–2025: Continued recording and other projects

 Seely maintained a continued presence at the Grand Ole Opry during the 2010s decade by performing and interviewing other artists onstage.
 She also made appearances at Nashville's CMA Music Festival during this period, as well.
 She also began hosting the "Dottie West Birthday Bash" in 2016, which is held every October in honor of West and supports the Nashville Musicians Relief Fund.
 Her next studio project Written in Song (2017) featured self-written songs that were first cut by other recording artists.
 Included were Seely's interpretations of "Anyone Knows What Love Is Will Understand", "Leaving and Saying Goodbye", and "Senses".
 Markos Papadatos of the Digital Journal gave the album an "A" rating and commented, "'Miss Country Soul' is back stronger than ever.
 There is a variety on her latest musical effort."

-In 2018, it was announced that Seely would join Willie Nelson's Sirius XM radio series, Willie's Roadhouse.
+In 2018, it was announced that Seely would join Willie Nelson's SiriusXM radio series, Willie's Roadhouse.
 Her segment, titled "Sundays with Seely" then aired on the network on Sundays from noon to 4:00 pm.
 During her segment, Seely shares stories from her memories in Nashville and also plays songs by classic country artists.
 In late 2019, Seely announced her next studio offering called An American Classic.
 The album released in August 2020 shortly after she celebrated her 80th birthday.
 Produced by Don Cusic and issued on Curb Records, An American Classic included several new recordings and featured guest performers such as Willie Nelson, Rhonda Vincent, and Steve Wariner.
 Tom Netherland of the Bristol Herald Courier found the album cemented Seely as a significant female country artist while Markos Papadatos of Digital Journal gave the project an "A" rating.
 After receiving praise from singing a cover of Dottie West's "Suffertime" on the Opry, Seely went into RCA Studio B to record her own version.
 The song was released in July 2024, along with a corresponding video showcasing the recording process.
 Seely continued to perform through 2024, but made only limited appearances in the last months of her life due to health issues.